amd-enterprise-ai/solution-blueprints/solution-blueprints/continuedev-assistant/docs/README.md

 - Edit – making direct modifications to selected code (e.g. “refactor this function” or “convert to async”).
 - Agentic mode – higher-level planning and automation where the assistant can chain actions together (e.g. scaffold a project, set up dependencies, generate tests).

 The Chat and Agent functionality are found in the continue.dev tab.
 Edit is available as a contextual option for selected text.
 Autocomplete is active in the file editor.
-See further instruction in the [continue.dev documentation](https://docs.continue.dev/#core-features).
+See further instructions about the modes in the [continue.dev documentation](https://docs.continue.dev/#core-features).

+The continue.dev extension is installed and by default appears inside the extensions tab on the left hand side.
+The user experience is probably best if you drag the extension to the right side pane (see point three [here](https://docs.continue.dev/ide-extensions/install)).
+To get familiar with continue.dev features, see [the quick start guide](https://docs.continue.dev/ide-extensions/quick-start)

 This solution blueprint consists of just three parts: the open source [code-server]( https://github.com/coder/code-server) browser IDE application, its available extension [Continue.dev]( https://www.continue.dev/) and AIM LLMs deployed alongside it.
 There's optionally a separate AIM LLM for autocompletion.